Jacques Martin (pacifist): War years

-In the wake of the first Vichy anti-Jewish legislation by Marshall Pétain’s government on 3 October 1940, Jacques Martin decided jointly with Ganges’ pastor Élie Gounelle to call for a regional meeting of all Protestant pastors in the area, in order to pray and reflect on the new situation, including the apparent support apparently extended to the Vichy government by the church authorities – including, at that early stage, by the president of the Protestant Federation of France, pastor Marc Boegner.
-According to Jacques Martin's own account, the day was “dedicated to the problem of anti-Semitism or rather to anti-Semitism and the Bible”.
+In the wake of the first Vichy anti-Jewish legislation by Marshall Pétain's government on 3 October 1940, Jacques Martin decided jointly with Ganges' pastor Élie Gounelle to call for a regional meeting of all Protestant pastors in the area, in order to pray and reflect on the new situation, including the apparent support apparently extended to the Vichy government by the church authorities – including, at that early stage, by the president of the Protestant Federation of France, pastor Marc Boegner.
+According to Jacques Martin's own account, the day was "dedicated to the problem of anti-Semitism or rather to anti-Semitism and the Bible".
 A second such meeting, in November 1942, would be organised to respond to the new situation created by the roundups of 26 August 1942 in the southern zone of France.
-In both of these meetings, Jacques Martin shared a very well-informed and accurate documentation which allowed pastors to prepare themselves for resistance to the anti-Semitic policy of the Vichy regime.
+In both of these meetings, Jacques Martin shared a very well-informed and accurate documentation which allowed pastors to prepare themselves for resistance to the antisemitic policy of the Vichy regime.

 At the same time, the Martins had joined the CIMADE in close cooperation with Madeleine Barot.
 They intervened in several ways: supplying packages with food or warm clothes for the Gurs internment camp internees, sheltering fleeing Jews and routing them towards safe caches or appropriate underground escape routes, forging identity cards and ration tickets for the hidden Jews.
-They also hid Jacques’ brother-in-law, pastor André Trocmé when he had to go underground in their family house in Drôme.
+They also hid Jacques' brother-in-law, pastor André Trocmé when he had to go underground in their family house in Drôme.
 On 22 June 1944, Jacques Martin was reported to the police by his direct neighbour.
-He was arrested by the Milice and detained in Montpellier’s prison.
+He was arrested by the Milice and detained in Montpellier's prison.
 Strangely, the local Resistance managed to negotiate his release in exchange for a flock of 1,000 sheep.
 He was freed three days before the liberation of his area.
 During the war years he became friends with historian Jules Isaac who had sought refuge in Ganges.